A Broader View of Thompson Sampling: Proofs

 as $\sigma\gti$.
 When $\sigma$ is large enough, we have

-In either case, arm 1 is pulled with probability 1.
-Since pulling the known arm produces no posterior update, this choice persists indefinitely.
-Consequently, the policy keeps pulling arm 1 while arm 2 may be better (incomplete learning). \end{proof} \begin{proof}{Proof of Proposition \ref{one_arm_proposition}} The minimizer of
+In either case, arm 1 is pulled with probability one, but pulling the known arm 1 produces no posterior update.
+Consequently, the policy fully commits to arm 1 while arm 2 still has a chance of being better. \end{proof} \begin{proof}{Proof of Proposition \ref{prop_cov}.} When $\var_{\pi_t}\Lambda>0$, we have